chadwickboggs/jsh/README.txt

 Instruction & Example (OS-X/Apple)

-    This program enable shell script to be written in Java with a "#!/usr/bin/env jsh" shebang.
+    This program enables shell scripts to be written in Java with a "#!/usr/bin/env jsh" shebang.

 1. Installation